Kitware/VTK/Documentation/docs/vtk_file_formats/vtk_legacy_file_format.md

 Most of the time VTK manages the byte ordering of binary files for you.
 When you write a binary file on one computer and read it in from another computer, the bytes representing the data will be automatically swapped as necessary.
 For example, binary files written on a Sun are stored in big endian order, while those on a PC are stored in little endian order.
 As a result, files written on a Sun workstation require byte swapping when read on a PC.
 (See the class vtkByteSwap for implementation details.)
 The VTK data files described here are written in big endian form.

 Some file formats, however, do not explicitly define a byte ordering form.
 You will find that data read or written by external programs, or the classes vtkVolume16Reader, vtkMCubesReader, and vtkMCubesWriter may have a different byte order depending on the system of origin.
-In such cases, VTK allows you to specify the byte order by using the methods
+In such cases, VTK allows you to specify the byte order by using these methods:

 ```
 SetDataByteOrderToBigEndian()
 SetDataByteOrderToLittleEndian()
 ```

 Another problem with binary files is that systems may use a different number of bytes to represent an integer or other native type.
-For example, some 64-bit systems will represent an integer with 8-bytes, while others represent an integer with 4-bytes.
+For example, some 64-bit systems will represent an integer with 8 bytes, while others represent an integer with 4 bytes.
 Currently, the *Visualization Toolkit* cannot handle transporting binary files across systems with incompatible data length.
 In this case, use ASCII file formats instead.

 ## Dataset Format
 The *Visualization Toolkit* supports five different dataset formats: structured points, structured grid, rectilinear grid, unstructured grid, and polygonal data.
 Data with implicit topology (structured data such as vtkImageData and vtkStructuredGrid) are ordered with x increasing fastest, then y, then z.
 These formats are as follows.